TkTech/PyNBT/readme.md

 # OpenNBT

 OpenNBT is a tiny, liberally licenced (MIT) NBT library.
-It supports reading and writing compressed, uncompressed, big endian, little endian, or pocket edition (v2) NBT files transparently.
+It supports reading and writing compressed, uncompressed, big endian or little endian NBT files.
 It also includes helpers for region files and pocket detection.

 ## Scripts